polyformproject/license-development/Perimeter.md

 The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it for any purpose, other than for providing to others any product that competes with the software.

+## Competition

+If you use this software to market a product as a substitute for the functionality or value of the software, it competes with the software.
+A product may compete regardless how it is designed or deployed.
+For example, a product may compete even if it provides its functionality via any kind of interface (including services, libraries or plug-ins), even if it is ported to a different platforms or programming languages, and even if it is provided free of charge.

 ## Notices

 You must ensure that anyone who gets a copy of any part of the software from you also gets a copy of these terms or the URL for them above, as well as copies of any plain-text lines beginning with `Required Notice:` that the licensor provided with the software.
 For example: